 While sitting around at the Riad, I met a young and talented American girl named Aurora.
-She carried an acoustic guitar, and travelled the world on her savings from a bartending job, and singing at local restaurants.
+She carried an acoustic guitar, and traveled the world on her savings from a bartending job, and singing at local restaurants.
 We became friends, and I was mesmerized when she sang for me.
 We indulged in some strong espressos and Moroccan sweets and went together to the Bahia Palace which in my mind could almost rival the Topkapi Palace in Istanbul.

 Rock climbing at the Ouzoud Falls

 The next day we went to the Ouzoud Falls 1,5h away from Marrakech.
 There were seven waterfalls in total and it was quite easy to get to the first two.
 Then it required a lot of effort and dangerous climbing.
-But climbed we did, and at some point my foot got momentarily stuck in the rock.
+But climbed we did, and at some point, my foot got momentarily stuck in the rock.
 After releasing it I lost my balance and almost fell to certain death.
 I felt so much alive at this moment that I decided to do more of this in the future.

-Finally we reached the last waterfall and took a short bath in one of the pools.
+Finally, we reached the last waterfall and took a short bath in one of the pools.
 We were surrounded by other people, jumping and sitting around, and basically looked like a bunch of monkeys having a good time.

 The Hammam, Tiskiwin Museum, Photography Museum, and the Ben Youssef Madrasa

-Soon we had to part ways with Aurora (but not without visiting a great Hammam Zinani where we paid 200Dh for sauna, scrubbing, massage, and being covered in hot foam).
+Soon we had to part ways with Aurora (but not without visiting a great Hammam Zinani where we paid 200Dh for the sauna, scrubbing, massage, and being covered in hot foam).